 The best example of a fitted cover that works well on other backpack brands is the Osprey Ultralight Rain Cover.

-The success in keeping your backpack dry by a bag style rain cover is very dependent upon how in cinches in the back and if it uses additional attachment points.
+The success of keeping your backpack dry with a bag-style rain cover is very dependent upon how in cinches are in the back and if it uses additional attachment points.

 How Rain Covers Attach to Your Backpack is Critical